rv insurance

 Travel trailers and campers are towed by vehicles, requiring liability and comprehensive coverage when on the road.
 If registering as a private-use trailer review, SGI’s Registration Fees to learn more about basic insurance premium rates.
 For your registration, your premium is determined by your declared value.
 To learn more about declared values, see our article outlining what you need to know before registering your trailer.

 However, suppose you plan to park your trailer at a campsite for the year or season.
 An Auto Policy can cover physical damage to your trailer for perils such as wind or hail with comprehensive coverage (provided the wheels are still on it) while it sits on the campsite or in storage.
-However, the liability coverage from the Auto policy does not extend to the land that it sits on.
+However, the liability coverage from the auto policy does not extend to the land on which it sits.
 Consider adding seasonal lot liability through your home, condo or tenant insurance so you are protected if anyone is injured or hurt while visiting your site.

 Coverage Options for Your RV Camper